 The Duncairn Centre for Culture & Arts is North Belfast’s first purpose built Arts and Culture shared space venue.

-Located on the Antrim Road, The Duncairn Centre for Culture & Arts is North Belfast’s first purpose built Arts and Culture shared space venue.
-The new £3.5million venue is a world-class facility consisting of 3 art studios, exhibition area, community meeting room, 170 capacity theatre/performance and rehearsal space, café/bistro and conference rooms.
-The Duncairn will provide a platform for local and international artists to showcase their work as well as give the local community access to an arts and cultural programme of the highest quality.
+Located on the Antrim Road, The Duncairn Centre for Culture & Arts is north Belfast’s first purpose built Arts and Culture shared space venue.
+The £3.5million venue is a world-class facility consisting of 3 art studios, exhibition area, community meeting rooms, 190 capacity theatre/performance and rehearsal space, café/bistro and conference rooms.
+The Duncairn provides a platform for local and international artists to showcase their work as well as give the local community access to an arts and cultural programme of the highest quality.

 Duncairn Centre for Cultural & Arts is a hub of creativity where all have a voice, feel respected and welcomed.